awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

   + Changing the instance type or size of a hibernated instance
   + Creating snapshots or AMIs from instances for which hibernation is enabled
   + Creating snapshots or AMIs from hibernated instances
-+ You can't stop or hibernate instance store\-backed instances\.\*
++ When you hibernate an instance, the data on any instance store volumes is lost\.
 + You can't hibernate an instance that has more than 150 GB of RAM\.
 + You cannot hibernate an instance that is in an Auto Scaling group or used by Amazon ECS\.
 If your instance is in an Auto Scaling group and you try to hibernate it, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + We do not support keeping an instance hibernated for more than 60 days\.
 To keep the instance for longer than 60 days, you must start the hibernated instance, stop the instance, and start it\.
 + We constantly update our platform with upgrades and security patches, which can conflict with existing hibernated instances\.
 We notify you about critical updates that require a start for hibernated instances so that we can perform a shutdown or a reboot to apply the necessary upgrades and security patches\.

-\*For C3 and R3 instances that are enabled for hibernation, do not use instance store volumes\.

 ## Configuring an existing AMI to support hibernation<a name="hibernation-enabled-AMI"></a>